-Note: Keeping a food diary may help many people, but it can be triggering for people with an eating disorder.
+Note: Keeping a food diary may help many people, but eating healthy can become unhealthy too as it may be triggering for people with an eating disorder history.

 8. Be kind to yourself

 Losing weight is not a linear process.
 You may follow your diet and exercise program completely some days, but you may feel demotivated and lose your commitment on other days.
-Always remember that this type of fluctuation is normal, because you’re only human!
-Instead of blaming yourself for breaking your usual routine, adapt a compassionate approach to yourself, and remember that it’s all part of the process – the journey.
+Always remember that this type of fluctuation is normal because you’re a human being!
+Instead of blaming yourself for breaking your usual routine, adopt a compassionate approach to yourself, and remember that it’s all part of the process – the journey.

 10. Don’t skip cheat days